 MYTH 4: You can predict the future by looking at the past.

 The past has proven to be a poor predictor of the future in many aspects of water financial planning.
 This includes estimated water sales.
 As the price of water increases, water efficiency standards spread.
 Customer attitudes towards water change and the volume of water they can be counted on to purchase has also changed.
 New customers, particularly those in newer homes with more efficient fixtures, often use far less water than the average existing customers.
 In many parts of the country, residential customers that could be counted on to purchase 6,000 to 7,000 gallons per month are now using half of that amount.
 We see some of the lower average per capita water use figures in the country in small rural water systems with relatively high water costs.

 MYTH 5: Utilities need to have very sophisticated rate structures to achieve their goals.

-Multi-tier rate structures with fancy names may have their place in some situations, but for many smaller systems – simple seems to be the best.
+Multi-tier rate structures with fancy names may have their place in some situations.
+For many smaller systems, simple seems to be the best.
 Smaller water systems often have small homogeneous customer bases.
 The average cost of providing water for these small systems is expensive enough that customers tend to see the value of it without the utility resorting to different block structures.
 In fact, many of the rural systems with whom we work have water rates higher than the highest conservation block of their urban peers.
 Our advice to most small rural systems: figure out how much revenue you need to cover your operating costs and capital investment needs, allocate as much of it as you can to a sizable base charge, and collect the rest with a uniform charge based on conservative estimates of customer usage (see myths 3 and 4).